-STEP 4: Full value-stream agility
+STEP 4: Full Value-Stream Agility

-Dynamically and intentionally change or amplify the opportunities you're invested in-quarter after quarter-through big room quarterly steering and release planning and a strategy deployment process.
-On the other end, make sure you're getting the full value out of what you've delivered-that you're giving the business and your customers what they want, when and where they want it.
+Dynamically and intentionally change or amplify the opportunities you are invested in, quarter after quarter, through big room quarterly steering and release planning and a strategy deployment process.
+On the other end, make sure you are getting the full value out of what you have delivered, that you are giving the business and your customers what they want, when and where they want it.

 Optimize what you build for the greatest impact.
-Support this step by emphasizing mindsets and skills of disciplined opportunity exploration (using methods such as Enterprise Lean Startup6) and by limiting organizational WiP.
+Support this step by emphasizing the mindsets and skills of disciplined opportunity exploration (using methods such as Enterprise Lean Startup) and by limiting organizational WiP.
 Provide supporting software that clearly shows organizational initiatives for the quarter and tie each of them to every person's daily work to make all of the organization's work visible.
 Additionally, choose software that connects initiatives to enterprise funding sources, incorporates agile costs into financial governance, and handles agile capitalization.

-Optimize for Sustainable Shortest Lead Time (SSLT)-the time from when you first identify an opportunity to when you start realizing benefits.
+Optimize for Sustainable Shortest Lead Time (SSLT) - the time from when you first identify an opportunity to when you start realizing benefits.